datma-health/vagrant/README.md

 ```

 #### Supported Platforms
 Centos 7 is the only target OS supported.
-Note that this vagrant configuration is not suited for production environments.

 Open [Vagrantfile](Vagrantfile) and change the variables - ip, memory, cpus, num_slaves, slave_memory and slave_cpus.
 The default is to start up a master-only Spark-Hadoop cluster.
 Also, take note of the default forwarded port numbers especially if you have other servers and/or VMs using the ports.
 ```ruby